maxburian/SAXS_py3/doc/Server.rst

+.. _saxsdognetwork:

 The Saxsdog Network
 ===================

 The network  may consist  of 3 different services.
 The "Saxsdog Server" does the image processing.
-The "Saxs Feeder" publishes new file Events and the "Saxs Leash" controls an configures the server.
+The "Saxs Feeder" publishes new file events and the "Saxs Leash" controls an configures the server.

 .. figure:: Network.*

 The SAXSNetwork configuration
 -----------------------------
-The Saxsdog Server and the Saxsleash have a common configuration file, which tells them how to connect with each other and which also includes a shared secret for authentication.
+The Saxsdog server and the Saxsleash have a common configuration file, which tells them how to connect with each other and which also includes a shared secret for authentication.
 If you want two computers to connect via the Saxsleash you need to have a copy of the file on each of them.

 To create such a configuration, use the command: